Caffeine during pregnancy – what are the risks?

 How much is too much?

 Due to variations in caffeine content found in different forms and brands of tea, coffee and chocolate, it is hard to come to a definitive answer to this question.
 Research suggests that more than 100-200mg daily significantly increases risks noted above, with risks increasing with higher caffeine intakes of more than 300mg daily.
+Therefore, the health advise for pregnant women is to limit total caffeine consumption to under 200mg per day.

 On average, a 230ml brewed cup of coffee contains about 95mg caffeine, however depending on the quality and roasting method of the coffee beans, some may contain up to 170mg.
 A typical 230ml cup of tea (including green) can contain between 25-50mg of caffeine.